GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/card-types.md

 - Each side has two aspect icons, a name, subtitle, trait(s), and abilities.
 - Each player's deck must have exactly 1 leader, starting in the base zone on its Leader side.
 - Deployed using the **Epic Action** ability on its Leader side.
+- When deployed, the Leader Unit side enters play in the ground arena, ready.
 - When defeated as a Leader Unit, it flips to its Leader side and moves to the owner's base zone, exhausted.

 ## Unit